 part.

 If you are in a commoditizing category, the move is to push your product toward the part of the problem that is still hard.
 That usually means going deeper into the merchant's specific context: their data, their operations, their outcomes.
-The text-generation app that survives is the one that stops selling generic copy and starts selling copy tuned to a merchant's actual catalog, brand voice, and performance data, because that requires assets a general model does not have.
+The text-generation app that survives stops selling generic copy and starts selling copy tuned to a merchant's actual catalog, brand voice, and performance data, because that requires assets a general model does not have.

-If you are in a strengthened category, the move is to lean into the asset that AI amplifies and widen the gap.
+If you are in a strengthened category, lean into the asset AI amplifies and widen the gap.
 Deepen the integration, accumulate more proprietary data, solve more of the hard problem end to end.
 The goal in both cases is the same: get to where the difficulty actually lives, because that is the only place value is safe when the easy parts become free.
 Standing still in a commoditizing category is the one choice that reliably ends badly.

 Build for the